 Scientific Name: Blattella germanica

-The German cockroach is yellowish-tan in color but the nymphs are black with a light colored stripe up their back.
-There are two black parallel strips on the head of both adults and nymphs.
+The German cockroach is yellowish-tan in color but the nymphs are black with a light-colored stripe up their back.
+There are two black parallel stripes on the head of both adults and nymphs.
 The wings cover most of the bodies of both the male and female German cockroach.

 The female German cockroach carries it’s egg casing (ootheca) until the eggs hatch, generally several weeks.
-While carrying the eggs she will remain isolated from food in cracks and crevices feeding very little.
+While carrying the eggs, she will remain isolated from food in cracks and crevices feeding very little.
 Depending on the levels of humidity and temperature, developmental time ranges from two to six months.
-German roaches in Kansas City breed continuously, and populations reach very high levels in short periods of time.
+German roaches in Kansas City breed continuously, and populations reach very high levels in short periods.

 Management: After a thorough inspection by ZipZap Bed Bug KC.
-We will determine the proper techniques that will be required to ensure eradication of all Roaches in Kansas City in and around your particular structure.
+We will determine the proper techniques that will be required to ensure the eradication of all Roaches in Kansas City in and around your particular structure.
 Our Board Certified Entomologist will prescribe a program that will be specific to your unique cockroach infestation problem.
-Through the proper use of baits, growth-regulators, vacuum treatments or chemical liquid treatments.
+Through the proper use of baits, growth-regulators, vacuum treatments, or chemical liquid treatments.
 Your roach problem will be no longer.